jsmith/proton/README.md

+> Development is now occuring [here](https://github.com/vuesic/vuesic).

 # Proton

-> A modern DAW built with Electron and Vue!
+A modern DAW built with Electron and Vue!

 ## Development